brianpepin/laser/README.md

 ![image](Doc/TECBoard.jpg)

 3. The **Control** board is a small MCU and display for running the laser.
 The board is based on the aging ATMEGA328p....but it would be easy to swap this to a newer MCU.

+**Update:** Version 2.1 of the hardware now uses AVR128DB64 as it's MCU.
+This MCU has a lot more memory, a much faster speed, and perhipherial updates (like controllable schmitt triggers on inputs) that greatly simplified the rest of the board.

 ![image](Doc/ControlBoard.jpg)

 The power and TEC boards must both be bonded to heat sinks on the underside of the board using a non-conductive thermal layer.
 Boards use Deans connectors for high power and these connectors were modified (pins trimmed) so when soldered the back of the board remains relatively flat.